Interactive Media Lab

 - Collection of Manfrotto clamps and rigging equipment for AV installation

-Suggested courses for UNSW Art & Design students interested in interactive media
+Suggested courses for UNSW School of Art & Design students interested in interactive media

 IML academic staff run courses for students enrolled at Art & Design: